 Film review: RED (2010), directed by Robert Schwentke

-Frank flees to Sarah, who was quite happy to be chatted up on the phone as she never thought she’d actually meet the guy, but when he suddenly appears in her living room one night when she comes home, she’s less than thrilled.
+Frank flees to Sarah, who was quite happy to be chatted up on the phone as she never thought she’d actually meet the guy, so when he suddenly appears in her living room one night when she comes home, she’s less than thrilled.
 That the kill-squad have followed him and she’s now in terrible danger also doesn’t go down well.
-Nor does being kidnapped …
+Nor does being kidnapped.

 As far as Frank’s concerned, it’s time to assemble the old team and get to the bottom of things.
 Who is trying to kill a bunch of retired black ops, and why?